SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 > **Authentication**: BasicAuthentication

-> **User**: make sure this is a technical user setup with the right authorisation to manage maintenance order service
+> **User**: make sure this is a technical user setup with the right authorization to manage maintenance order service

 > **Password**: xxxx